Fed Likely to Raise Rates in June, Spell Out Asset-Sale Plan -- Update

 "The U.S. economy is about as close to the Fed's dual mandate goals as we've ever been," Mr. Williams said Monday.
 In reaching those targets, "it is better to close in on the target carefully and avoid substantial overshooting," he said.

-The process of shrinking the balance-sheet process should be predictable and boring with lots of advance notice to markets, "the policy equivalent of watching paint dry," Philadelphia Fed President Patrick Harker said last week.
+The process of shrinking the balance sheet should be predictable and boring with lots of advance notice to markets, "the policy equivalent of watching paint dry," Philadelphia Fed President Patrick Harker said last week.

-Officials want to avoid a rerun of the 2013 "taper tantrum," when investor concerns over the Fed's decision to slow the pace of asset purchases triggered market turmoil, leading to a spike in Treasury yields and capital outflows from emerging markets.
+Officials want to avoid a rerun of the 2013 "taper tantrum," when investor concerns over the Fed's decision to slow the pace of asset purchases triggered market turmoil, leading to a sharp increase in Treasury yields and capital outflows from emerging markets.

 The Fed stopped adding to the balance sheet more than three years ago, but has been reinvesting the proceeds of maturing assets to keep their holdings steady.
 Those reinvestments have helped to hold down long-term interest rates, and allowing them to roll off without reinvestment could push up long-term rates.